 And he put all things under his feet and gave him as head over all things to the church, which is his body, the fullness of him who fills all in all.
 (Ephesians 1:22-23 ESV)

 Unfortunately, many church leaders seem to see themselves as the neck of the body of Christ.
 They operate from the presumption that whenever Jesus wants to utilize His body, He will go through them, and anyone who undertakes ministry without the oversight of church authorities is considered questionable or even dangerous.
 Usually, it’s not their activity that is questioned but rather the fact that they aren’t operating within what is considered official channels.
-Jesus encountered this same mentality.
+Throughout his earthly ministry, Jesus encountered this same mentality.